deepcharles/fall-data/README.md

 Data can be downloaded as a zipped archive (FallData.tar.gz, ~330MB):
 - [link 1](https://plmbox.math.cnrs.fr/f/a05ad8fbe7674392962b/?dl=1)

+Alternatively, running in a terminal

+> python download_data.py

+automatically downloads and extract the data.
+This code requires Python 3 and `tqdm` (`pip install tqdm`).

 Once extracted, the data can be read using the following code snippets (in Python, R).
 Be sure to execute those lines while in the same directory as the extracted `FallData` folder.

 #### Python